-Cold, frigid air is enveloping much of the country right now and comfort seems to be one of the most important topics each day.
-Daily comfort extends beyond ensuring you have a warm coat and gloves, too.
-The colder weather basically extracts the humidity out of the air, resulting in dry air that can have several negative implications for your household.
+Cold, frigid air is enveloping much of the country right now and comfort seems to be top of mind for many people.
+Daily comfort is more than making sure you have warm jackets and hats.
+The colder weather basically extracts the humidity out of the air, which can affect the comfort of your indoor space in several ways.

-The colder air changes the makeup of the air during the winter.
-Cold air doesn’t hold as much moisture as warm air, which you likely notice when you experience dry skin and chapped lips.
-That dry air can also wreak havoc on wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.
+Well, when winter comes around and the temperatures drop, the makeup of the air itself changes.
+Cold air doesn’t hold as much moisture as warm air, which is why it’s easy to notice dry skin or chapped lips in the winter.
+Your home can also experience the side effects of dry air—especially wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.

-There is more to humidification than just increasing the amount of moisture.
-Of course, there are a number of humidifiers to choose from, but adding a whole-home humidifier gives you the best control over the humidity in your home.
-Working in partnership with your existing HVAC system, it adds moisture directly into the heated air that is circulated throughout your indoor space.
-A whole-home humidifier delivers the moisture more consistently and in the greatest capacity, too, helping you and your family benefit from your ideal home comfort.
+Humidification is more than just adding moisture to the air in your home.
+You’ll find there is a wide variety of options when it comes to humidifiers, but adding a whole-home humidifier gives you optimal control over the humidity in your home.
+Incorporated with your current HVAC system, it adds moisture directly into the heated air that is circulated throughout your indoor space.
+A whole-home humidifier delivers the moisture more reliably and in the maximum capacity too, so why settle for anything less than ideal comfort?